Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 Since the construction and initialization of the product occur in two separate transactions, it is possible that a third party might try to hijack the process by inserting their own transaction to initialize the product.
-For instance, an adversary could invoke a different factory instance than indended by the user, as illustrated in the following sequence diagram:
+For instance, an adversary could invoke a different factory instance than intended by the user, as illustrated in the following sequence diagram:

 .. image:: images/factory-adversary.svg
     :alt: sequence diagram showing how a third party might hijack a product

-To prevent this possibility, the product checks in its ``initialize`` method that the invoker of the transaction (i.e. the account that originated the transaction as a whole) is the same account as created the product contract instance (i.e. the "owner"):
+To prevent this possibility, the product checks in its ``initialize`` method that the invoker of the transaction (i.e., the account that originated the transaction as a whole) is the same account as created the product contract instance (i.e., the "owner"):

 .. code-block:: Rust